-6. (For those in government service/s affiliated wi th a government agency or GOCC) I have the required written permission or consent fro m the (head of the agency/department) to be an independent director in N/A , pursuant to Office of the President
+6. (For those in government service/affiliated with a government agency or GOCC) I have the required written permission or consent from the (head of the agency/department) to held virtually via Zoom on May 27, 2024, 3:00 P.M.